-LivePerson's hosted platforms power intelligent messaging on mobile apps, mobile and desktop web browsers, social media and third-party consumer messaging platforms.
-Our business-to-business services are all managed from a single user interface.
-By supplying a complete, unified consumer view, our solutions enable businesses to deliver a relevant, timely, personalized, and seamless consumer experience for heads of digital and customer care, as well as e-commerce, marketing, and contact center executives.
+LivePerson's hosted platforms power intelligent messaging on m-dot sites, mobile apps, the desktop, and third-party consumer messaging and social media platforms.
+Our business-to-business services are all managed from a single workspace.
+By supplying a complete, unified consumer view, our solutions enable businesses to deliver a relevant, timely, personalized, and seamless consumer experience.
 In addition to product offerings, LivePerson provides professional services and value-added business consulting to support complete deployment and optimization of our enterprise solutions.